-Labrador Retrievers are known for their large, expressive eyes, drop ears and large, broad heads.
-Another trademark is their fairly short, thick and water-resistant double coat.
+Labrador Retrievers are known for their large, expressive eyes, drop ears, and large, broad heads.
+Another trademark is their reasonably short, thick, and water-resistant double coat.
 Male Labs stand about 24 inches high, and they weigh between 55 pounds for females to 85 pounds for larger males.

 Do Labrador Retrievers Love the Water?

 Labradors love swimming, so those who have access to a river, lake, or the ocean can treat their Labs with frequent swimming trips.
 Labrador Retrievers were bred to help fishermen bring back fish and other aquatic animals from the water.